by Benita A. Esposito, MA, Licensed Professional Counselor

 *** If you are one of the fortunate people who grew up in an emotionally intelligent home where people didn’t judge neediness, bravo!
 Please share this article with someone who can benefit from it.***

 When a marriage isn’t rich with love, the children always suffer.
-Then as young adults, they don’t know how to form healthy intimate relationships.
+Then as adults, they don’t know how to form healthy intimate relationships.

 This dynamic ripples through the entire population.
 It appears as anxiety, depression, violence against others and violence against ourselves.